parrotgeek1/Cross-Species_Gene_Finder/README.md

 # Cross-Species Gene Finder
 Open source, cross-platform tool to search for similar genes across species using the NCBI database.
 Used in [this research project](https://github.com/parrotgeek1/CrossSpeciesGeneFinder/raw/master/TvedteGradRetreatPosterSp16.pdf) by Eric Tvedte at the University of Iowa.

+# NOTE 2018-04-24: It is not working again due to changes in NCBI's API.
+It will be fixed when I have time.
+I apologize for the inconvenience.

 # [Download (.jar)](https://github.com/parrotgeek1/CrossSpeciesGeneFinder/raw/master/CSGF.jar)
 Double-click CSGF.jar to start.
 You will be given instructions.
 Java is required.
 # [Source Code](https://github.com/parrotgeek1/CrossSpeciesGeneFinder)